dnielsen/uploadvalidate/GOOGLE-CLOUD-KUBERNETES.md

 #### Open Google Cloud Shell

 - There is a button in top right corner to `Activate Google Cloud Shell`, press that button and wait for Google Cloud Shell.
+- Select your project 'gcloud config set project [PROJECT_NAME]`
+- Select Compute / Kubernetes Engine / Clusters from the GCP menu
 - Now use command `gcloud container clusters get-credentials [CLUSTER_NAME] --zone [CLUSTER_ZONE] --project [PROJECT_NAME]`, to connect with particular cluster.

 #### Clone Github Repository
+(Skip this step if you have already cloned this repository before)
 - `git clone https://github.com/dnielsen/uploadvalidate`
 - Change directory to uploadvalidate, `cd uploadvalidate`

 #### Create and Push Docker Image
 (Skip this step if you want to use image which is already uploaded to docker cloud)

+- Log into Docker Hub (https://hub.docker.com).
 - Create Docker Images:
 ```
 $ docker build -t [USERNAME]/[REPOSITORY_NAME]:[API_TAG] ./api